Publish 28 January 2021

 You Have Felt AFib

 Have you ever ran so fast that you ran out of breath?
 At that time, your body was so worked up that you could hear your heart beating in your ears!
-The same goes for when you are having eye-to-eye contact with a very special loved one.
-Your heart starts jolting in your chest as if it would jump right out at any second?
+The same goes for when you are within eye contact with a very special loved one.
+Your heart starts thumping in your chest as if it would jump right out at any second?

 These instances give you an idea of how it feels like to have an Atrial Fibrillation (AFib).
 But beware—there is nothing lovey-dovey or exciting about it!
 Unlike running or encounters with a loved one, where your heart skips a beat or starts beating very fast, AFib is something you should take seriously.
 It can compromise your health or cause serious harm.